ministryofjustice/calculate-journey-variable-payments/README.md

 $ ./gradlew clean build
 ```

-## Running the integration tests locally
+## Running the integration tests locally from the command line

-*Note: This will require chromedriver available on the path - check the version of selenium in build.gradle.kts*
+_Note: you will need several terminal sessions for this._

 Start up the dependencies followed by the application and then running the integration tests:

-In a terminal window:
+Run docker-compose.
+This will start up the dependent containers e.g. Postgres, Auth etc:
 ```bash
 $ docker-compose down --remove-orphans

 $ docker-compose up
 ```

-In a separate terminal window:
+Start the application:
 ```bash
 $ SPRING_PROFILES_ACTIVE=dev SERVER_SERVLET_SESSION_COOKIE_SECURE=false ./gradlew bootRun
 ```

-In another separate terminal window:
+Run the integration tests:
 ```bash
 $ ./gradlew clean testIntegration
 ```

-## Running the service and its dependent services locally
+## Running the containerised service and its dependent services locally

 You can run the latest version of the application using with Docker compose (note this runs the app in a container, you may need to rebuild it.
 See section on integration tests for an example) :